 When a vulnerability is discovered it will be assessed for severity by use of the CVSS calculator available on the FIRST website [7].
 The base score is usually published with the description of the vulnerability.
 The score is in the range 0-10 corresponding to a textual scoring of low, medium, high or critical.

 The base score should be further assessed within the environment where the vulnerable system or software is used.
 Factors such as reachability via the internet and importance to a critical process further refine the actual severity.
-The severity may be used to determine (potential) impact in a risk management process
+The severity may be used to determine risk.

-CVSS is composed of four metric groups: Base, Threat, Environmental, and Supplemental, each consisting of a set of metrics, as shown in Figure 2.
+CVSS is composed of four metric groups: Base, Threat, Environmental, and Supplemental, each consisting of a set of metrics, as shown in Figure 3.